 Prof. dr. ir.
 T.H.J.J. van der Hagen – Rector Magnificus, TU Delft

 Tim van der Hagen studied Applied Physics at the Eindhoven University of Technology.
 He obtained his PhD at the TU Delft in 1989 on monitoring boiling water reactors.
 He has been Full Professor of Reactor Physics since 1999 and was the director of the Reactor Institute Delft for seven years.
+In 2010 he became the dean of the Faculty of Applied Sciences.
 Tim was a member of numeral important supervisory boards like the national Advisory council for science, technology and innovation (AWTI), Holland Particle Therapy Centre Holland (PTC) and the Energieonderzoek Centrum Nederland (ECN).
-In 2018 Tim was appointed Rector Magnificus of the TU Delft which he combines with chairing the Executive Board.
+In January 2018 Tim was appointed Rector Magnificus of the TU Delft which he combines with chairing the Executive Board.

 Prof. dr. ir.
 H. Bijl – Rector Magnificus, Leiden University